Dash-Industry-Forum/Guidelines-TimingModel/22-Addressing.inc.md

 : `SAP_delta_time`
 :: `0`

-Issue: We need to clarify how to determine the right value for `SAP_type`. [#235](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/235)
+Issue: We need to clarify how to determine the right value for `SAP_type` [GitHub #235](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/235).

 #### Moving the period start point (indexed addressing) #### {#addressing-indexed-startpoint}